BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 ![Fig. 2.13: Overview of ML approaches](images/ML_Approaches.png)

-To get further guidance in selecting a sutiable ML approach for a specific tasks, various players in the ML area have provided so-called "ML cheat sheets".
+To get further guidance in selecting a suitable ML approach for a specific tasks, various players in the ML area have provided so-called "ML cheat sheets".
 See a selection:

 - [Microsoft](https://docs.microsoft.com/de-de/azure/machine-learning/media/algorithm-cheat-sheet/machine-learning-algorithm-cheat-sheet.svg)
 - [SAS](http://www.7wdata.be/wp-content/uploads/2017/04/CheatSheet.png)